Pro Bono Mentor

 Assisting in court or depositions

-Attorneys participating in the Pro Bono Mentor Program can earn up to 5 hours of participatory MCLE credit, including one hour of ethics, annually, for time spent in consultations between the mentor and the mentee.
+Attorneys participating in the Pro Bono Mentor Match, or serving as a mentor with another approved program, can earn up to 5 hours of participatory MCLE credit, including one hour of ethics, annually, for time spent in consultations between the mentor and the mentee.

-Individual attorneys who receive MCLE credit under this program must serve as a pro bono mentor or mentee under the auspices of a provider of legal services to the poor, which meets at least one of the following criteria:
+Individual attorneys who receive MCLE credit must serve as a pro bono mentor or mentee under the auspices of a provider of legal services to the poor, which meets at least one of the following criteria:

 (a) a Texas recipient of Legal Services Corporation funds;